 The New Relic pricing model is usage-based.
 New Relic bills you based on the amount of data you ingest and the number of billable users you assign.

-New Relic's pricing, however, has been described as confusing, expensive, and unsuitable for microservices.
-Meanwhile, New Relic asserts that it offers engineering teams that build and manage distributed and hybrid applications 3X value for money.
+Some teams find New Relic’s pricing model complex, especially in microservices environments, where unpredictable data ingest and team-based usage can inflate costs quickly.
+Meanwhile, New Relic asserts that it offers engineering teams building and managing distributed and hybrid applications 3X the value for money.

 So, how does New Relic’s billing method actually work?